 There’s nothing more relaxing and rejuvenating than swimming in Hawaii’s crystal blue ocean.
 But, beneath the waves are powerful forces that could be dangerous, especially for visitors who are unfamiliar with Hawaii’s waters.

-According to howstuffworks.com, rip currents are the beach’s number one killer.
 Rip currents in Hawaii occur when water rushes through a low point in a sandbar.
-Since waves keep pushing more water into the basin between the sandbar and the beach, the rip current may continue for several minutes, or even several hours.
-Some rip currents are brief occurrences, but others are long-term fixtures of an area.
+Waves will keep pushing more water between the sandbar and the beach, meaning the rip current may continue for a few minutes or even several hours.

-No matter what activity you plan to undertake when you’re in Hawaii, it’s best to know the ocean dynamics going on beneath the waves, and know how to escape rip currents in Hawaii!
+No matter what activity you plan to undertake when you’re in Hawaii, it’s best to know the ocean dynamics beneath the waves and how to escape rip currents in Hawaii!